syxanash/barbecue/README.md

-just a public webcams monitoring dashboard for Dublin city
+just a public webcams monitoring dashboard for Dublin cityzzzz